ericlesas/ericlesas/README.md

 # Éricles Alencar

-QA Analyst | IT student
+QA Engineer | IT student

 #### About Me

 * :office: Currently working with Test Automation at CI&T with the technologies below:
   1. Java,
-  2. Selenium Webdriver,
+  2. Appium,
-  3. Appium.
+  3. Jenkins.

-* :computer: Web development enthusiastic, studying:
+* :computer: Mobile development enthusiastic, studying:
-  1. PHP,
+  1. Swift.
-  2. Lumen.